Dutzu05/AirGo/README.md

-✈️ AirGo – Airline Database System
+#✈️ AirGo – Airline Database System

-🧭 Overview
+#🧭 Overview

-AirGo is a relational database project designed to manage core operations of an airline company.
+AirGo is a relational database system that models and manages the core operations of an airline company.
-It centralizes information about flights, aircraft, pilots, and cabin crew, ensuring structured data organization and efficient access.
+It centralizes data about flights, aircraft, pilots, and cabin crew, ensuring consistency, scalability, and efficient access through a normalized schema.

-💡 Purpose
+3💡 Purpose

-Developed as part of the Informatics Certification at Liceul Teoretic “Avram Iancu”, Cluj-Napoca (2024), this project reflects both technical skills in SQL and a genuine passion for aviation.
+Developed as part of the Informatics Certification at Liceul Teoretic “Avram Iancu”, Cluj-Napoca (2024), this project demonstrates solid understanding of SQL database architecture and data modeling principles.
-The goal was to design a clean, normalized database capable of supporting real airline operations.
+The goal was to create a production-like database structure capable of supporting typical airline data workflows.

-⚙️ Key Concepts
+#⚙️ Core Concepts

-Relational data modeling and normalization

-Entity–Relationship design

-Primary and foreign key constraints

-Real-world data representation for aviation management
+Relational schema design with strong referential integrity Entity–Relationship (ER) modeling for logical data organization Normalization (up to 3NF) to minimize redundancy Constraint management (PRIMARY KEY, FOREIGN KEY, CHECK, NOT NULL) Data manipulation using standard DDL and DML SQL operations

-🧩 Main Entities
+#🧩 Database Entities

-Pilots – professional and personal data

-Crew Members – stewardess assignments

-Aircraft – technical and operational details

-Flights – schedules, destinations, and aircraft links
+The system models several interrelated entities:

+PILOT – manages pilot data and flight experience STEWARDEZ – stores cabin crew information
+AVION – holds aircraft specifications and maintenance details CURSA – defines flights and their scheduling DISTRIBUIRE1 – links pilots and copilots to flights DISTRIBUIRE2 – assigns stewardesses to each flight

-🧠 Tools & Technologies
+#🧠 Tools & Technologies

-Oracle SQL / SQL Developer

-ER Diagram Modeling Tools
+Oracle SQL / SQL Developer – database design and implementation ER Diagram Modeling Tools – schema visualization and analysis Oracle Academy educational framework – academy.oracle.com

-Standard SQL Constraints and Queries

-Project developed with support from https://academy.oracle.com/
+#🔍 Features

+Logical and normalized airline database design Realistic relationships between flights, staff, and aircraft Enforced data consistency through constraints
+Example queries for management, reporting, and analysis

-👤 Author
+#👤 Author

 Lușcă Vlad
 Project coordinated by Prof. Cristina Lupșa